 Young people can experience a wide range of cognitive, biological and emotional changes as well as unique social transitions in their journey through adolescence.
-Their brains are growing at rapid rate and have huge potential, more open to ideas, to change and less set in their ways.
+Their brains are growing at rapid rate and have huge potential.
 With support and understanding from trusted adults around them they can take forward healthy behaviours and outcomes into adulthood.

 You will find evidence on effective action and training relating to youth health below.

 - Levels of physical activity tend to decline across adolescence, particularly in young women.

 - In the under 20 ages group, a female living in the most deprived areas is 5 times as likely to experience a pregnancy as someone living in the least deprived.

 - Good nutrition often falls short of national recommendations and 29% of children aged 12-15 years are at risk of being overweight including 15% at risk of obesity.

 - Youth and adolescence is a key life stage for establishing health related attitudes and behaviours, which can be influenced through

 - Socio-economic deprivation has a clear relationship with mental health problems in childhood and adolescence.
 Children and adolescents from socio-economically disadvantaged families are three times more likely to develop mental health problems than peers from more affluent areas.